silvia-odwyer/flashback/README.md

 - Cyberpunk: Some hacker-esque 1980s synthwavey filters are available. :eyes:

 ## Powered By
 All the filters are processed with pure vanilla JS.
-No jQuery involved, either.
+No jQuery is involved, either.